chenjiandongx/ginprom/README.md

 	// use prometheus metrics exporter middleware.
 	//
 	// ginprom.PromMiddleware() expects a ginprom.PromOpts{} poniter.
-	// It was used for filtering labels with regex. `nil` will pass every requests.
+	// It is used for filtering labels by regex. `nil` will pass every requests.
 	//
 	// ginprom promethues-labels:
 	//   `status`, `endpoint`, `method`
 	//
 	// for example:
 	// 1).
-I want not to record the 404 status request.
+I don't want to record the 404 status request.
 That's easy for it.
 	// ginprom.PromMiddleware(&ginprom.PromOpts{ExcludeRegexStatus: "404"})
 	//
 	// 2).
-And I wish to ignore endpoint start with `/prefix`.
+And I wish to ignore endpoints which are starting with `/prefix`.
 	// ginprom.PromMiddleware(&ginprom.PromOpts{ExcludeRegexEndpoint: "^/prefix"})
 	r.Use(ginprom.PromMiddleware(nil))

  	// register the `/metrics` route.
 	r.GET("/metrics", ginprom.PromHandler(promhttp.Handler()))

  	// your working routes
 	r.GET("/", func(c *gin.Context) {
 		c.JSON(http.StatusOK, gin.H{"message": "home"})
     })